leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 loginUrlCb?: (url: string) => void;
 ```

 The `loginUrlCb` is a callback function that handles login URLs during the authentication process.
-It provides the URL needed to continue the login process, such as authenticating with Tailscale.
+It receives the URL that should be visited to continue the login process.
+This is necessary when authenticating with Tailscale.

 Example: